WKU-SRA-Dev/sra-recruitment-lab/README.md

      - [React Documentation Website](https://github.com/reactjs/react.dev)
      - [Flutter Documentation Website](https://github.com/flutter/website)
    - Fork the project to your [own repo](https://github.com/WKU-SRA-Dev/website) like this one we show you.
-   - Clone the chosen project **FROM YOUR OWN REPO** into your local, and you will develop based on that repo, you are recommended to use another directory to clone this repo, because that will keep your git repo clear.
+   - Clone the chosen project **FROM YOUR OWN FORKED REPO** into your local, and you will develop based on that repo, you are recommended to use another directory to clone this repo, because that will keep your git repo clear.
    If you are in the lab directory, with the previous example:

    ```bash